osbuild/otk/doc/directives.md

 Variable scope is global, an `otk.define` directive anywhere in the omnifest tree will result in the defined names being hoisted to the global scope.

-Double definitions of variables are forbidden and will cause an error when detected.
-It is thus wise to 'namespace' variables by putting them inside an map.
+Redefinitions of variables are forbidden and will cause an error when detected.
+A redefinition of a variable is assigning a value different from the value it is currently holding.
+It is thus wise to 'namespace' variables by putting them inside a map.

 Expects a `map` for its value.